-Prior to the COVID-19 pandemic, twenty-five percent of each executive's annual cash incentive was based on achievement of individual strategic objectives.
+For 2021, 15% of each executive's annual cash incentive was based on the achievement of individual objectives.
 Our Compensation Committee established strategic objectives for each of the executive officers, which objectives varied by individual depending on their specific responsibilities as they related to the Company's overall business plan.
-Since 2018, in response to stockholder feedback, the individual strategic component was made more objective by developing specific target and maximum performance goals and assigning weightings to each measure.

-Our Compensation Committee assesses the individual achievements of each executive officer relative to individual business objectives and our Chief Executive Officer provides his assessment of each executive officer other than himself.
-In addition, the Chairman of the Board, Lead Director and Chairman of our Nominating and Corporate Governance Committee collectively interview each executive officer and board member to prepare an assessment of the performance of our Chief Executive Officer, which assessment is delivered to our Board of Directors.
+Our Compensation Committee assesses the individual achievements of each executive officer relative to the individual objectives and our Chief Executive Officer provides his assessment of each executive officer other than himself.
+In addition, the Chairman of the Board, Lead Director and Chair of our Nominating and Corporate Governance Committee collectively interview each executive officer and board member to prepare an assessment of the performance of our Chief Executive Officer, which assessment is delivered to our Board of Directors.